NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/Finding-and-choosing-packages.md

 The best way to evaluate the usefulness of a package is, of course, to download it and try it out.
 After all, every highly popular package got started with only a few developers using it, and you might be one of the early adopters!

 At the same time, using a NuGet package means taking a dependency on it, so you'll want to make sure it's robust and reliable.
-Because installing an directly testing a package is very time-consuming, you can also learn a lot about a package's quality by using the information on a package's listing page:
+Because installing and directly testing a package is very time-consuming, you can also learn a lot about a package's quality by using the information on a package's listing page:

 - *Downloads statistics*: a the package page you'll see total downloads, downloads of the most recent version, and average downloads per day.
 Larger numbers obviously indicates that many other developers have taken a dependency on the package, which means that it has proven itself.
 	![Download statistics on a package's listing page](/images/Consume/Finding-03-Downloads.png)